 If a payment is received by the Payee and presented to us for payment before your requested payment date, we will be responsible for any fees and charges you incur as a result of not having sufficient funds due to a payment being presented before your requested payment date.
 If you notice an item that has posted before the requested payment date, please notify us immediately.

-We will process your Payment Instructions in accordance with the overdraft protection plan (if any) you have in place for your Payment Account.
+We will process your Payment Instructions in accordance with the overdraft protection plan (if any) you have for your Payment Account.
 We will notify you if we are unable to complete your payment because of insufficient funds in your Payment Account, or if the payment would exceed the credit or overdraft protection limit of your Payment Account.

 A payment may also be returned by the United States Postal Service (“USPS”) for reasons such as the address provided is invalid, or the payee’s forwarding address has expired.